Stink Bug Prevention: 10 Tips to Keep This Smelly Pest at BayMissy Henriksen

 arrival of stink bugs.

-property risk to homeowners, this pest can quickly become an
+a health or property risk to homeowners, this pest can quickly

-larger numbers, making them a difficult pest to control once
+structures in larger numbers, making stink bugs difficult pests to

-inside.
-As a result, homeowners are often looking for simple ways
+control once inside.
+As a result, homeowners are often looking for

-to ward off these invaders before an infestation develops.
+simple ways to ward off these invaders before an infestation

 As the temperatures continue to drop and people begin preparing